carrington-jones/carrington-jones/README.md

 ### Hi there! <img align="left"  src="/hand.gif" width="80">

-Full Stack Java Developer with over 10 years of experience in asset management, with a background in process optimization, operations management and revenue maximization.
+Full Stack React Developer with over 10 years of experience in asset management, with a background in process optimization, operations management and revenue maximization.
 Heightened corporate business decision making skills ignite my desire to improve operational software that contributes to solution-focused business development.

 - 👀 I’m interested in continuing my software development career, where I can continue to learn and grow.